- Bite-sized trips

-What do I take to wear in the jungle?
+What shall I pack to wear in the Borneo jungle?

 Can I buy alcohol in Borneo?

 As Borneo Malaysia is a Muslim country, alcohol can be more expensive than other countries in South East Asia.
 In Sandakan and Kota Kinabalu it is slightly harder to find and buy than it is in Sarawak.
 If you like to enjoy a drink on your travels, we suggest grabbing a nice bottle of wine at duty-free when you arrive, and a bottle of spirit and this will save you loads of cash.
 A beer from a corner shop can set you back around 10RM (£2!).
 We recommend heading to the Drunken Monkey bar on Carpenter Street in Kuching where they have some lovely wines, a well-stocked whiskey shelf, and a lovely beer garden with fairy lights too.

 What’s the food like in Borneo?

 Borneo has an excellent range of exciting food, and different cities have their own specialities.
 In Sarawak, we recommend trying the Sarawak Laksa – a spicy coconut sweet and sour soup packed with glass noodles, prawns, chicken and beansprouts.
 It’s delicious!
 In Sabah, we love the roti canai you can get for breakfast – a fried roti bread with a curry and lentil dipping sauce.
 Kuching has a large Chinese and Indian community so you will get a variety of different Chinese and Indian restaurants serving authentic food with a Malaysian twist.

 Do I have to dress conservatively in Borneo?